 Ok, I want to you to do a little experiment with me real quick.
 Are you ready?
 Good.
 Now, close your eyes and count to 8.
 Yep, just 8 seconds.
 Count them.
 I’ll wait.

 Good job.
-Now, that eight seconds is how much time you have to grab your E-commerce visitor’s attention and keep- at most.
+Now, that eight seconds is how much time you have to grab your E-commerce visitor’s attention and keep it.
 After eight seconds the majority of your website visitors will leave.
 They’re gone.
 See-ya.
 Adios.
 Sayonara.
 Don’t let the door hit ya on the way out.
 What’s worse, is a lot of those website visitors are off to your competitors

 But here’s the thing: most of you aren’t taking advantage of the information out there to improve our conversion rates.